johngoren/charlie_apple_database_merge/README.md

 # Visible Import SQL Migration Script

 # Overview
-This is a Python command line script that reconciles two locally-run databases, Live and Production.
+This package is a Python command line script that reconciles two locally-run databases, Live and Production.

 # Setup